The IBA’s response to the war in Ukraine

 International arbitrators should be impartial, independent, competent, diligent and discreet.
 These rules seek to establish the manner in which these abstract qualities may be assessed in practice.
 Rather than rigid rules, they reflect internationally ·acceptable guidelines developed by practising lawyers from all continents.
 They will attain their objectives only if they are applied in good faith.

-The pandemic that prevented the international arbitration community from sharing personal stories have highlighted the importance of not only finding alternative means to sustain exchanges of experiences, but also of preserving, and learning from, the collective legacy developed by the community to date.
+The pandemic prevented the international arbitration community from sharing personal stories and highlighted the importance of not only finding alternative means to sustain exchanges of experiences, but also of preserving, and learning from, the collective legacy developed by the arbitration community to date.

 This Report of the IBA Investment Arbitration Subcommittee examines the mechanisms and strategies available to the parties to calibrate the time, effort, and financial resources mobilised and invested to arbitrate small value investment claims in a manner that is commensurate with the sums at stake.